GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 # Getting Started

 ## Preface

-basics of GreptimeDB.
+Greetings from Greptime Play!
+This guide will get you familiar with the very basics of GreptimeDB.
 Instead of static doc reading, Greptime Play offers an interactive experience: **all code blocks in this guide are editable and executable**.